pcur/ITCS-6112-Group4-Final-Project/README.md

 ```
 Server connected to port 5000
 Connected to MongoDB

+#### NOTE: Admin and Instructor users will have to be seeded into the database, or created as a student and then manually edited within the collection.
 ```
 ## Installation and Running of Webclient Instance
 To install and run, navigate to "webclient" directory in cli and run: